Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 Since each $\pi_{s \to r}$ is smooth, $(\pi_{s \to r})^! \simeq (\pi_{s \to r})^* [2 d_{rs}]$, where $d_{rs}$ is the dimension of $\pi_{s \to r}$.
 Thus, the right adjoint of $(\pi_{s \to r})^!$ is isomorphic to $(\pi_{s \to r})_*[-2 d_{rs}]$ (hence, it is continuous).
 We can realize $\Dmod^!(Z)$ as a limit:

 Assume a trivialization of the dimension torsor of $Z$ has been specified.
-This consists of a function $\dim Z^ {\centerdot}: \R \to \ZZ$ such that $\dim (Z^s)- \dim(Z^r) = \dim (\pi_{s \to r})$.\footcite{We also say that $Z$ has been given a \emph{dimension theory}.} Then, comparing the above formula with (\ref{eqn:Dmod*-as-limit}), we construct the equivalence
+This consists of a function $\dim Z^ {\centerdot}: \R \to \ZZ$ such that $\dim (Z^s)- \dim(Z^r) = \dim (\pi_{s \to r})$.\footcite{We also say that $Z$ has been given a \emph{dimension theory}.
+Note that a canonical dimension theory on $Z$ exists, provided we view each $\dim(Z^r)$ as a locally constant function on $Z^r$.
+See \cite{Sam:Dmod}.} Then, comparing the above formula with (\ref{eqn:Dmod*-as-limit}), we construct the equivalence

 induced by the inverse family of shift functors $ \id [-2 \dim(Z^r)]: \Dmod(Z^r) \to \Dmod(Z^r)$.
 Equivalently,

 or, upon passage to left adjoints,

 \sssec{}